priyanshu-kmr/docksmith/README.md

 # Docksmith

 Docksmith is a lightweight container/image tool with image builds, layer caching, and isolated runtime execution.
 Currently only works on Linux natively.
-MacOS support is only via a docker image.
+MacOS support is limited and works only via a docker image.

 ## Requirements
 - go 1.26.1